1.8 Sustainability and the Fractal

 'different'

-The 'different' or 'irregular' part of the definition alludes to change, roughness or variety, it alludes to evolution: this component part of the fractal definition is not a sustainable, or fixed notion.
-This is where sustainability is a nonsense.
+The 'different' or 'irregular' part of the definition alludes to change, roughness, or variety; it alludes to evolution: this component part of the fractal definition is not a sustainable or fixed notion.
+This is where sustainability is nonsense.

-As objects (species) evolve, so to will they become extinct, whether we like it, or not; but rules or functions the 'same') will not (not to suggest they can't, else I will be breaking the laws of fractility).
+As objects (species) evolve, so will they become extinct, whether we like it or not, but rules or functions the 'same') will (not to suggest they can't, or else I will be breaking the laws of fractality).

-In the wing diagram example; we see that there are many different variates of wing, at least Bat, Bird and Insect; but there is more to this than just that: the 'different' suggests a superposition all the wings that have ever been, and will ever be.
-Patterns repeat, there will again be winged flight, it is a part of 'life'.
+In the wing diagram example, we see that there are many different variations of wings, at least Bat, Bird, and Insect, but there is more to this than just that: the 'different' suggests a superposition of all the wings that have ever been and will ever be.
+Patterns repeat, and winged flight will again be a part of 'life'.

-It is with this I suggest that the fractal shows us that the political notion of sustainability is a nonsense.
-The thought that humans, for whatever (moral) reason, can hold the likes of life, development, or an economy constant forever, when 'scientific' observation and knowledge shows us evidence only to the contrary, is a nonsense.
+I suggest that the fractal shows us that the political notion of sustainability is nonsense.
+The thought that humans, for whatever (moral) reason, can hold the likes of life, development, or an economy constant forever, when 'scientific' observation and knowledge show us evidence only to the contrary, is nonsense.

 Comments